 Why older adults are at risk of not eating enough

-Research suggests that between five and 15% of people over 65 may unintentionally lose weight, and roughly 20% of nursing home residents are estimated to be malnourished.
-Usually a combination of factors leads to inadequate eating among older adults.
-Here are a few:
+Research suggests that many people over 65 may unintentionally lose weight, and roughly 20% of nursing home residents are estimated to be malnourished.
+You may associate malnutrition with weight, but being malnourished doesn’t always mean you’re not getting enough calories.
+It can also be a result of not getting the nutrients you need.

 - Fatigue.
-As we get older, we might lack the energy or mobility to get to the grocery store and/or cook, Tu explains.
+As we get older, we might lack energy or mobility to get to the grocery store and/or cook, Tu explains.
 “Access to food and ability to prepare it can be a big problem,” she says.

-- Other health problems.
-Older adults are more likely to be dealing with chronic health problems, such as heart disease, kidney disease, diabetes and other illnesses (or a combination) that may require them to follow certain diets, such as a low-sodium diet or carbohydrate-restricted diet.
+- Dietary restrictions.
+Older adults are more likely to deal with chronic health problems, such as heart disease, kidney disease, diabetes and other illnesses that may require them to follow certain diets, such as a low-sodium diet or carbohydrate-restricted diet.
 “That can make it difficult to figure out what exactly they should be eating, or they feel like they can’t eat the foods they like,” Tu says.
-Other health challenges, such as multiple sclerosis, Parkinson’s disease, and some cancers and cancer treatments, can cause difficulty swallowing, which makes it harder to eat in general.

 - Medications.
-Certain medications can cause changes in someone’s sense of taste, smell, and/or appetite, which could prompt a change in eating habits.
+Certain medications can cause changes in someone’s sense of taste, smell and/or appetite, which could prompt a change in eating habits.

 - Safety concerns.
 Worrying about accidentally leaving the oven or stove on, for example, may make older adults reluctant to cook for themselves.